alexandarristic/ecceAppChallenge2018/README.md

 2.)
 To connect Torontonians to an extensive network of available mental health professionals and services in the downtown core of the city (encompassing 8 adjacent wards)

 3.)
-To provides users with an anonymous platform to inform one another of the quality of a given healthcare service through the completion of a 12-question, 123 Survey
+To provides users with an anonymous platform to inform one another of the quality of a given healthcare service through the completion of a 12-question, 123 Survey.

 ---
 **Using the Mind Health Network App**